ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/black-pink-world-tour-tickets.markdown

   \ fierce pop songs and powerful choreography to London’s The SSE Arena Wembley on\
   \ May 22.</p>\n<p>NME and Kia Motors UK are giving 10 lucky fans the chance to witness\
   \ the trailblazing Korean girl-group up close: five winners will receive two standing\
-  \ ‘golden circle zone’ tickets each, which include the option to attend soundcheck\
+  \ tickets each, which include the option to attend soundcheck before the concert\
-  \ before the concert and a ‘send-off’ after the concert.
-Another five winners, meanwhile,\
+  \ and a ‘send-off’ after the concert.
+Another five winners, meanwhile, will win\
-  \ will win two standing ‘golden circle zone’ tickets each, which also come with\
-  \ the option of attending soundcheck. </p>\n<p>Want to come along with us?
-Click\
+  \ two standing tickets each, which also come with the option of attending soundcheck.\
-  \ below for a chance to win!</p>\n"
+  \ </p>\n<p>Want to come along with us?
+Click below for a chance to win!</p>\n"
 hero-header: "Win tickets to BLACKPINK 2019 WORLD TOUR with Kia [IN YOUR AREA]!"
 terms-confirmation: "black-pink-final.pdf"
 banner-img: "https://assets.expresslyapp.com/asset-d8041b5b-10b1-4594-a470-b3ad55cdddbc.jpg"